Pipeline YAML Reference#

 The task

-property that is a compulsory part of each block of a blocks
+property is a compulsory part of each block in a blocks

 Each task